aleksispi/aleksispi.github.io/_pages/about.md

 [_Stray Light Compensation in Optical Systems_ (master thesis 2015)](https://lup.lub.lu.se/student-papers/search/publication/5463896)

 ## Media and public communication

+**December 2024:** Half-day introduction to AI for a group of industry and academic actors in the [Soft Microscopy network](https://softmicroscopy.se/).

 **November 2024:** Gave a presentation and participated in a panel discussion on the theme [_Is technology our only salvation from climate collapse?_](https://internetdagarna.se/program-2024/ar-tekniken-var-enda-raddning-fran-en-klimatkollaps/) at [Internetdagarna 2024](https://internetdagarna.se/).